 No other country in the world possesses farmland that stretches this far north.
 Finland’s short summer and long winter pose challenges for those growing crops or raising livestock.
 In earlier days that meant a shortage of food in the winter.
 Nowadays it means creative solutions and quality food.

-Another aspect that makes the growing season special is the great difference between the day and night-time temperatures.
-Herbs become hugely aromatic and berries are packed with nutrients.
+Another aspect that makes the growing season special is the great temperature difference between day and night.
+Herbs become greatly aromatic, and berries are packed with nutrients.

 Finns are innovative developers of greenhouse practices.
 To create energy-efficient ways of growing vegetables, a lot of research has been put into reducing energy consumption.
 The resulting innovative methods mean that now greenhouse-grown cucumbers consume one-third less energy than a few decades ago.